yfisher-lab/panels-firmware/README.md

 # panels-firmware
-Wilson Lab's copy of code that runs on the Reiser Panels display system
+Lab copy of code that runs on the Reiser Panels display system

 https://bitbucket.org/mreiser/panels/wiki/

-### TODO:
-- add bootloader
-- copy culled documentation